All Episodes

 They should.

-I mean, I don't think kids should get abused, but sometimes you spanking is okay, I think.
+I mean, I don't think kids should get abused, but sometimes spanking is okay, I think.

-Yeah, because this is like getting beat up and then 'cause we never got like beat up or anything, but like if we did something bad, we got like three cracks with like a like a bell or something.
+Yeah, because this is like getting beat up and because like because we never got like beat up or anything, but like if we did something bad, we got like three cracks with like a like a bell or something.

-So discipline is something that seems stronger than the Amish community.
+So discipline is something that seems stronger in the Amish community.

 Yeah.